 Westland District Council Landfills

-Reviewing, redesigning and then delivering the long-term surface water and groundwater monitoring at two closed West Coast landfills – a programme robust enough to tell landfill leachate apart from other sources, and repeatable enough to run reliably year after year.
+Reviewing, redesigning and then delivering the long-term surface water and groundwater monitoring at two closed and one active West Coast landfills – a programme robust enough to tell landfill leachate apart from other sources, and repeatable enough to run reliably year after year.

 Client: Westland District Council